pyralog/pyralog/blog/2-obelisk-sequencer.md

 **Problem**: On crash, you lose up to 999 increments.
 After restart, you might generate **duplicate IDs**.

-For DLog's exactly-once semantics, duplicate IDs are unacceptable.
+For Pyralog's exactly-once semantics, duplicate IDs are unacceptable.

 ### Approach 3: Memory-Mapped Files